NFL controversies: Referee labor dispute

-Expansion draft

-Originally, the NFL did not have an expansion draft, and instead, expansion teams were given whatever players were available; the rules at the time gave these teams two players from each existing franchise and the remainder from the local area to make up a 55-player roster.
-When the Tampa Bay Buccaneers were added to the NFL in 1976, their roster ended up being composed mostly of aging veterans and inexperienced rookies, and as a result, Tampa Bay had the first winless season in modern NFL history en route to losing their first 26 games (the longest losing streak in NFL history).
-After significant public criticism, the NFL created an expansion draft to avoid a repeat of this very poor start for future expansion teams.

 Controversial calls

 The league has been criticized for various calls that would later be disputed, and would also lead to a segment on NFL Top 10 called Top Ten Most Controversial Calls.
 Some of these controversial calls have directly led to rule changes.

 Immaculate Reception

-In the 1972 AFC wild card game, the Pittsburgh Steelers and Oakland Raiders fought to a 7–6 lead for Oakland.
+In the 1972 AFC divisional game, the Pittsburgh Steelers and Oakland Raiders fought to a 7–6 lead for Oakland.
 With 22 seconds left in the game, Steelers quarterback Terry Bradshaw heaved a pass towards John Fuqua, and Raiders safety Jack Tatum collided with Fuqua at the same time as the ball's arrival.
 Tatum's hit knocked Fuqua down and the ball flying backwards.
 Steelers running back Franco Harris, who had been heading downfield in the event that Bradshaw needed another receiver, caught the ball before it hit the ground and ran for the game-winning touchdown.
 However, fans and critics eventually asked the question: Whom did the ball touch in the Tatum/Fuqua collision?
 If it hit only Fuqua, the pass would have been illegal under the rules at the time, and Oakland would have won; if it hit Tatum, or both Fuqua and Tatum (in any order), it would have been legal.
 The rule stated that once an offensive player touches a pass, he is the only offensive player that can catch the pass.
 However, if a defensive player touches the pass "first, or simultaneously with or subsequent to its having been touched by only one [offensive] player, then all [offensive] players become and remain eligible" to catch the pass.